antirez/freakwan/README.md

 The ACK message is used to acknowledge the sender that some nearby device actually received the message sent.
-ACKs are sent only when receiving messages of type data, and only if the `Relayed` flag is not set.
-The idea is that the originator of a message wants to understand if at least *some* device received it, of the ones it is directly connected.
-The message can be repeated multiple times and reach very far nodes, but we don't want all those nodes to waste channel time sending ACKs: basically in many cases we would waste more channel time by receiving ACKs to stop retransmission than by just repeating the message N times, especially if N is small and we have many neighbor nodes.
+ACKs are sent only when receiving messages of type: DATA, and only if the `Relayed` flag is not set.
+The idea is that the originator of a message wants to understand if at least *some* device received it, among the ones it is directly connected.
+The message can be repeated multiple times and reach very far nodes, but we don't want all those nodes to waste channel time sending ACKs.
+Basically, in many cases we would waste more channel time by sending ACKs, in order to make the original node sending stop retransmission, than by repeating the message N times, especially if N is small and we have many neighbor nodes.
 More about this in the messages relay section of this document.

 Format: